JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 1. Choose General --> Existing projects in the workspace and "next"
 2. For "select root directory", browse until the root folder of your jabref just cloned from your repo (e.g., `/home/user/<YOU>/jabref`)
 3. Click on "Finish" and voilá!
-4. In Eclipse, right click on the project and choose Run as --> Java application (Forget about the existing errors)
+4. In Eclipse, right click on the project and choose Refresh workspace and then choose Run as --> Java application (Forget about the existing errors)
 5. Choose JabRefMain as the main class to be executed

 Got it running?
 GREAT!
 You are ready to lurk the code and contribute to JabRef :books: .
 In the latter case, please read [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md).